valterkraemer/cloudflare-youtube-downloader/README.md

 This will download the highest quality available using this method, which will likely be 720p MP4.

-If the hostname contains "`.list.`" (`https://www.youtube.list.example.com/watch?v=xyzasfd`), you will be presented with a list of video quality alternatives to download.
+If the hostname contains "`-list.`" (`https://www.youtube-list.example.com/watch?v=xyzasfd`), you will be presented with a list of video quality alternatives to download.